KyleMayes/vulkanalia/tutorial/book/src/uniform/descriptor_pool_and_sets.md

 ## Alignment requirements

-One thing we've glossed over so far is how exactly the data in the C++ structure should match with the uniform definition in the shader.
+One thing we've glossed over so far is how exactly the data in the Rust structure should match with the uniform definition in the shader.
 It seems obvious enough to simply use the same types in both:

 ```rust,noplaypen
 #[repr(C)]